timoa/cdkit.ansible/README.md

 ##### Xcode Ansible Role

-This role install/update Xcode BUT it doesn't download it.
+This role install Xcode BUT it doesn't download it or update it.

 You need to store the XPI file on a network drive (NFS, SMB, etc.) or temporary folder before running it.